The following definitions and rules of interpretation apply in these Conditions.

 5.5 If the Client fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the Supplier's remedies under clause 10, the Client shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause 5.5 will accrue each day at 4% a year above the Bank of England's base rate from time to time, but at 4% a year for any period when that base rate is below 0%.

 5.6 All amounts due under the Contract shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).

 - PAYMENT OF TICKET REVENUE

 6.1 Subject to the remainder of this clause 6, the Supplier shall pay the Client the total amount of Ticket Revenue on all Tickets sold to end-customers.

-6.2 The Ticket Revenue payable pursuant to clause 6.1 shall be due and payable to the Client within seven days of the completion of the Event.
+6.2 The Ticket Revenue payable pursuant to clause 6.1 shall be due and payable to the Client within fourteen days of the completion of the Event.

 6.3 The Client shall (i) pay any requested refunds of the relevant Ticket Revenue directly to end-customers after the completion of the Event; and (ii) indemnify the Supplier against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by the Supplier arising out of or in connection with any claims made against the Supplier by end-customers in respect of any requested refunds of the relevant Ticket Revenue.